-Deviation from ltem Yes No Operation Abstract the Sustainable Development Practice Principles for TWSE/TPEx Listed Companies and reasons V. Does the Company prepare the sustainability report and other reports that disclose the Company's non-financial information by reference to the international generally accepted report preparation standard or guidelines?
+Operation Deviation from ltem Yes No Abstract the Sustainable Development Practice Principles for TWSE/TPEx Listed Companies and reasons social responsibility and environmental health and safety performance.
+V. Does the Company prepare the sustainability report and other reports that disclose the Company's non-financial information by reference to the international generally accepted report preparation standard or guidelines?
 Has the Company obtained confirmed or secured opinion on the foregoing reports from the third-party verification agency?
-V The company intends to issue its first sustainability report in 2022, which will be announced on the MOPS and the company's website according to the schedule set by the competent authorities.
+V Our company issued its first sustainability report in 2023 and announced it on the MOPS and the company's website.
+The report has not yet been verified by a third party.
 No deviation.